kristeninho/MusicPlayerBackend/README.md

 - Accounts will only be creatable manually by an admin to limit users on the application.
 - Allow more file formats like .WAV for audio and many different for images.
 - Move JWT secret to other secrets
+- Possibly make requests faster by using more parrelelism.